-In the final term in Year 2, students submit a Research proposal, in the form of a 'Grant Application'.
+In the final term in Year 2, students submit a Research proposal of up to 10,000 words, in the form of a 'Grant Application'.
 Students will develop a hypothesis with support from their Academic Adviser, and prepare a grant application which tests that hypothesis.
 The assessment is designed to mirror the process of submitting a real grant application, and give students the skills and experience to do so.
 There is a preliminary, formative stage, when students submit an outline of the grant application, on which they will receive feedback from their Academic Adviser and/or an internal Assessor.
 The final Research proposal constitutes 30% of the overall MSc award.
 It is marked by two internal Assessors, in accordance with preset criteria (which are provided to the students).
 Students may be examined viva voce as part of the assessment.
+Students must upload an electronic copy of this assessment to an authorised online submission platform, details of which will be notified to students by the Course Administrator by the deadline and it must be accompanied by a completed electronic version of the Declaration of Authorship Form.